bitquery/streaming-data-platform-docs/docs/start/errors.md

-### ActiveRecord::ActiveRecordError: Response code: 500
+### ActiveRecord::ActiveRecordError: Response code: 500 DB::Exception: Too many simultaneous queries

-If you see this text `DB::Exception: Too many simultaneous queries`, this is an issue with the instance in the backend
+If you see this text `DB::Exception: Too many simultaneous queries`, this is an issue with the instance in the backend server, please reach out to support on telegram.

-Its server issue mostly.
-In such case, we assign the issue to ops team with query

 ### DB::Exception : Memory limit (total) exceeded